NBA Rumors: Jazz Hiring Celtics Assistant Will Hardy as Head Coach

-Report: Jazz hiring Celtics assistant Will Hardy as head coach originally appeared on NBC Sports Washington
+Report: Jazz hiring C's assistant Will Hardy as head coach originally appeared on NBC Sports Boston

 It didn't take long for one of Ime Udoka's assistants to land a head coaching job of their own.